Cmmitchem/cofw-plat-ai/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `source .venv/bin/activate`
+In terminal, in the cofw-plat-ai directory before running 'npm run start-backend' start the python virtual environment in the terminal.

 ### `npm run start-backend`

 Starts the python flask API, by executing 'flask run' which creates a flask app and directly runs the server.py

 ### `npm test`